razee-io/Razee/README.md

 **Tip:** Use RemoteResource to specify a URL to your source repository and RemoteResourceS3 to connect to a Cloud Object Storage instance.

 1. Create a configuration file for your remote resource and include the information of the source repository where your YAML file is stored.
-You can create one remote resource for your cluster, or use one remote resource per Kubernetes namespace, for example if you use namespaces to separate teams, or environments.
+You can create one remote resource for your cluster, or you can use one remote resource per Kubernetes namespace if, for example, you use namespaces to separate teams or environments.
 If the YAML file that is stored in your source repository does not specify a namespace, the resource is automatically deployed in the same namespace as your remote resource.

    ```yaml
    apiVersion: "kapitan.razee.io/v1alpha1"